Thai royal funeral: Kot

 The kot probably derived from the use of burial urns in ancient Southeast Asian traditions, which also featured secondary burials, comparable to the custom of waiting a certain period before cremation.
 Despite the Sanskrit origin of the term, such urns were not used by Medieval cultures of the Indian Subcontinent, from which the practice of cremation spread to Thailand, along with Buddhism.

 During the funeral of Princess Mother Srinagarindra in 1995, the royal body was not physically placed in the kot, in accordance with her wishes.
 Instead, a coffin was used, placed behind the pedestal which still customarily bore the empty kot.
-The same was done for the funerals of Princess Galyani Vadhana and King Bhumibol, although Princess Bejaratana opted for her body to be placed in the kot according to tradition.
+The same was done for the funerals of Princess Galyani Vadhana, King Bhumibol and Queen Mother Sirikit, although Princess Bejaratana opted for her body to be placed in the kot according to tradition.